go-training/golang-in-ecr-ecs/README.md

-# golang-in-ecr-ecs
+# golang in AWS ECR + ECS

-Run your container in AWS Fargate
+Run your container in AWS Fargate.